Are you looking for fun things to do in Vernal, Utah? Wait. Maybe you have never heard of Vernal, Utah?

 Saturdays in the summer from 9:00 am – 1:00 pm

-Honestly, in Utah farmers market are a big thing.
+Honestly, in Utah, farmer’s markets are a big thing.
 Every city has festivals and markets all summer long.
-This year because of COVID most cities have canceled these events.

 It was so wonderful to walk around and look at all the fun booths.
 My daughter was so excited to buy some jewelry.
-It made me really happy to see this event taking place.
+We loved this event!

 While we did see some produce, we mainly saw crafts and other goods for sale.